Reads to reference genome & gene predictions

 This will only take a few seconds (make sure you replaced

-Let’s similarly inspect the paired set of reads,
+Now, similarly inspect the paired set of reads (

 Say you have sequenced your sample at 45x genome coverage.
-The real coverage distribution will be influenced by factors including DNA quality, library preparation type and local GC content, but you might expect most of the genome to be covered between 20 and 70x.
+This means that every nucleotide of the genome was sequenced 45 times on average … so for a genome of 450,000,000 nucleotides, this means you have 20,250,000,000 nucleotides of raw sequence.
+The real coverage distribution will be influenced by factors including DNA quality, library preparation type and local GC content.
+But you might expect most of the genome to be covered between 20 and 70x.
 In practice, the distribution can be very strange.
-One way of rapidly examining the coverage distribution before you have a reference genome is to chop your raw sequence reads into short “k-mers” of 31 nucleotides, and count how often you get each possible k-mer.
+One way of rapidly examining the coverage distribution before you have a reference genome is to chop your raw sequence reads into short “k-mers” of, for example, 31 nucleotides, and count how often you get each possible k-mer.
 An example plot of k-mer frequencies from a haploid sample sequenced at ~45x coverage is shown below:

+The above plot tells us the proportion of k-mers in the dataset (the y axis) that have a given count (or, coverage - the x-axis).
 Surprisingly, many sequences are extremely rare (e.g., present only once).
 These are likely to be errors that appeared during library preparation or sequencing, or could be rare somatic mutations.
-Although not show in the above graph, other sequences may exist at 10,000x coverage.
+Although not shown in the above graph, other sequences may exist at 10,000x coverage.
 These could be pathogens or repetitive elements.
 Both extremely rare and extremely frequent sequences can confuse assembly software and eliminating them can reduce subsequent memory, disk space and CPU requirements considerably.

 Inspecting quality of cleaned reads